PE, Physical Activity and Sport

 - The PE Subject Lead sharing practice with the PE Assistant who has then cascaded this high quality practice to other parts of the school.

-- Refresher training for staff on the Real PE.
-This includes staff who are new to the school and unfamiliar with the scheme.
+- Refresher training for all staff on the Real PE.

 - Developing opportunities for children to take part in a wide range of physical activity and competitive sports.